Bing tracking

 Dennis Meyer ’78 Dennis Meyer ’78 is an accomplished marketing professional and strategist whose disciplined approach to marketing and business development has transformed organization across industries.
 Meyer most recently served as the first-ever chief marketing and business development officer at the national trial law firm of Robins Kaplan LLP.
 Prior to that, Meyer served in executive marketing leadership roles in multiple industries including architecture, building engineering, and publishing.
 Whether overseeing global business development teams or successfully revamping the marketing structure of Fortune 500 companies, Meyer has become known for his ability to develop and execute successful marketing programs focused on market segmentation and stakeholder cross-selling.
 He was elected to the Augsburg Board of Regents in 2013, and now serves as board chair.

 John O’BrienJohn O’Brien, PhD, holds a bachelor of arts degree in English from Augustana University, a master’s degree in Anglo-Irish Literature from the University of Dublin (Trinity College), and a doctorate in English from the University of Minnesota.
 He serves as the president and CEO of EDUCAUSE, a nonprofit association whose mission is to advance higher education through technology innovation.
 EDUCAUSE serves over 2,300 member colleges, universities, and organizations from 45 countries who themselves collectively serve over 16 million students.
 In his role as CEO, he speaks and writes on a variety of topics related to higher education, technology, and the crucial intersection where the two meet.
 Throughout his career in higher education, O’Brien has served as a leader in technology, academics, and institutional leadership.
 He was a faculty leader in instructional technology, a statewide IT project leader, and associate vice chancellor/deputy CIO at the system level.
 He has been a college provost and president in the Minnesota State Colleges and Universities system, the fourth largest higher education system in the United States with over 375,000 students.
 Prior to his appointment at EDUCAUSE, he served as the system’s senior vice chancellor of academic and student affairs.
-O’Brien was elected to the Augsburg Board of Regents and serves as chair of the Student Affairs Committee.
+O’Brien was elected to the Augsburg Board of Regents and serves as board vice chair.

 Paul C. Pribbenow, Ph.D.
 Paul C. Pribbenow, PhD, is the tenth president of Augsburg University.
 Before coming to Augsburg in 2006, Pribbenow served as president of Rockford College in Rockford, IL.
 He also has served as research fellow for the Center of Inquiry in the Liberal Arts at Wabash College (Indiana); dean for college advancement and secretary of the board of trustees at Wabash College; vice president of the School of the Art Institute of Chicago; and associate dean of the Divinity School of the University of Chicago.
 Pribbenow holds a bachelor’s degree from Luther College, and a master’s degree and doctorate in social ethics from the University of Chicago.